 Component 1 – Exploring the Performing Arts (30%)

 Students will develop their understanding of the performing arts by examining dance practitioners work and the processes used to create performance.
 They will then have the opportunity to develop this in their practical performance through workshop-based lessons.
-For example, they might learn key movements and repertoire from a choreographer and then create their own group piece inspired by this style.
 Students will need to provide a written presentation and analysis/research of the professional performances studied for this component.

 Component 2 –Developing Skills and Techniques in Performing Arts (30%)